1coderookie/KobraGoNeoInsights/docs/problems.md

 - I'd recommend to check the bedmesh values (query M503 through a program like e.g. OctoPrint, Pronterface to get them listed) or use e.g. OctoPrint for getting a meshview out of it.
 By doing so you can see how 'flat' and trammed the bed is.
   If it's tilted, tram it.
   If it's warped or bent (like e.g. a bow) or if you're having certain spots which seem to be bulges or dents or if you have a certain area which is lower, you can use *Kapton tape* to equalize those areas/spots.
 Just take off the PEI plate, stick pieces of the Kapton tape right onto the magnetic foil of the bed, put the PEI plate back on and do another ABL sequence.
 Then check the values or the meshview again.
 By doing so step by step, you can get yourself a bed as flat as possible.
 Minor deviations should be compensated by the ABL function later when printing.
-  See the chapter ["Bed"](hardware/bed.md) (mind the expandable textboxes) as well for more informations.
+  See the chapter ["Bed"](hardware/bed.md) (mind the expandable textboxes) as well for more information.
 - Wiggle the bed and check if it moves in the vertical plane.
 If it does, check the bolts and nuts of the bedgantry and [check the v-slot wheels for perfect position](hardware/axes.md#v-slot-wheels-position_2).
 Most likely the wheels (or at least one) are a bit too far away from the aluminum frame.
 Adjust the position of the wheels then, but pay attention to not adjust them too tight as well.
 - Of course you have to pay attention that you really cleaned the PEI plate of the bed properly using e.g. simple dishwasher soap (no balm or 'soft' soap as they often contain some oily ingredients) and IPA to make the prints stick to it.
 I personally prefer and highly recommend *silicone remover spray* (that's the stuff the guys are using who are painting cars on a professional basis to get off any oil and grease off the chassis before starting the actual paintjob), it just works great.
 - Avoid touching the plate with your bare hands and fingers as that'll leave a tiny amount of grease onto the plate as well.